ingo/ingo.github.io/_recipes/grilled_garlic_bread.md

 time: 30 minutes
 title: Grilled Garlic Bread
 ---

+The smoky char pairs deliciously with grilled meat, fish and veggies.
+It can also stand alone as an appetizer.
+Quick and easy to throw on the grill alongside whatever you're cooking.
 This grilled garlic bread is a quick and easy side for summer dinners.
 It's hot, smoky, and friendly to a juicy steak, a whole fish, or a Caprese salad.
 Any loaf that is not too thick can be used, but whole grain stands up better to the oil-garlic-fire treatment.
 You may doubt that using garlic cloves with the papery skins on will work, but the rough surface of the toasted bread rubs them right off.

 ### Ingredients